-10.1 All Employees
+All Employees

-- 10.1.1 All staff and volunteers have a key role in preventing abuse or neglect occurring and in taking action when concerns arise. - 10.1.2 Everyone, both paid employees and volunteers, within the Trust has a responsibility to: - participate in appropriate safeguarding training and understand what abuse is - promote the safety of learners - listen carefully to vulnerable adults and their carers - prevent, recognise and act on abuse - be aware of and act in accordance with the organisation's safeguarding adults at risk policy and procedures - understand their role in responding to and reporting suspected abuse and take appropriate action in line with this policy wherever abuse is suspected - call on emergency services appropriately where there is immediate danger
+- 10.1 All staff and volunteers have a key role in preventing abuse or neglect occurring and in taking action when concerns arise. - 10.2 Everyone, both paid employees and volunteers, within Jigsaw has a responsibility to: - participate in appropriate safeguarding training and understand what abuse is - promote the safety of learners - listen carefully to adults at risk and their carers - prevent, recognise and act on abuse - be aware of and act in accordance with the organisation's safeguarding adults at risk policy and procedures - understand their role in responding to and reporting suspected abuse and take appropriate action in line with this policy wherever abuse is suspected - call on emergency services appropriately where there is immediate danger

-10.2 JigsawPlus DSL
+JigsawPlus DSL

-10.2.1 The DSL is responsible for:
+10.3 The DSL is responsible for:

-- developing and reviewing policy and procedures, annually and as required, relating to safeguarding adults at risk. - ensuring there are enough resources for safeguarding adults at risk activities, e.g. for training - ensuring he/she attends regular training updates - ensuring all staff receive appropriate safeguarding adults at risk training - ensuring decisions taken by the organisation take safeguarding adults at risk into account - overseeing all safeguarding activities within the organisation - overseeing serious safeguarding adults at risk cases concerning the organisation - reporting on all issues relating to the safeguarding of adults at risk to the Director of Support Services and the Trustees - ensuring a quick response to allegations of abuse and that action is taken to result in a positive outcome for the learner - gathering and recording all information, discussions and decisions relating to an alleged abuse - keeping accurate records of all incidents/concerns - the referral of cases to relevant agencies such as SSAB or the Police when necessary - contributing to safeguarding adults at risk investigations including Serious Case Reviews - ensuring services or activities take place in a safe environment for adults at risk - ensuring that staff are aware of the safeguarding adults at risk policy and procedures - ensuring staff are aware of how to respond in cases of alleged abuse - encouraging staff to raise alerts and support them when they do - providing support to staff or volunteers who are being investigated in relation to an allegation of abuse - 10.2.2 In the absence of the DSL, the DDSL and Team Leaders will cover the responsibilities listed.
+- developing and reviewing policy and procedures, annually and as required, relating to safeguarding adults at risk. - ensuring there are enough resources for safeguarding adults at risk activities, e.g. for training - ensuring they attend regular training updates - ensuring all staff receive appropriate safeguarding adults at risk training - ensuring decisions taken by the organisation take safeguarding adults at risk into account - overseeing all safeguarding activities within the organisation - overseeing serious safeguarding adults at risk cases concerning the organisation - reporting on all issues relating to the safeguarding of adults at risk to the Interim Director of Adult Day Services and the Trustees - ensuring a quick response to allegations of abuse and that action is taken to result in a positive outcome for the learner - gathering and recording all information, discussions and decisions relating to an alleged abuse - keeping accurate records of all incidents/concerns - the referral of cases to relevant agencies such as SSAB or the Police when necessary - contributing to safeguarding adults at risk investigations including Serious Case Reviews - ensuring services or activities take place in a safe environment for adults at risk - ensuring that staff are aware of the safeguarding adults at risk policy and procedures - ensuring staff are aware of how to respond in cases of alleged abuse - encouraging staff to raise alerts and support them when they do - providing support to staff or volunteers who are being investigated in relation to an allegation of abuse - 10.4 In the absence of the DSL, the DDSL, the Interim Director of Adult Day Services and Team Leaders will cover the responsibilities listed.

-10.3 Director of People
+Director of People

-- 10.3.1 Responsibilities include to: - Make sure recruitment processes for both staff and volunteers are safe, including: DBS check; professional registration where appropriate; satisfactory written references; and, satisfactory explanations for employment gaps. - Ensure that people deemed unsuitable to work with adults at risk are reported to the DBS - Make sure that, where appropriate, job descriptions include safeguarding adults at risk responsibilities
+10.5 Responsibilities include to:

+- Make sure recruitment processes for both staff and volunteers are safe, including: DBS check; professional registration where appropriate; satisfactory written references; and, satisfactory explanations for employment gaps. - Ensure that people deemed unsuitable to work with adults at risk are reported to the DBS

+Make sure that, where appropriate, job descriptions include safeguarding adults at risk responsibilities

-10.4 Director of Support Services & Trustees
+Interim Director of Adult Day Services & Trustees

-- 10.4.1 Responsibilities include to: - · monitor updated policies on an annual basis and to review safeguarding reports - monitor the role and performance of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead with regards to their safeguarding responsibilities - ensure they are aware of current legislation and responsibilities and that their own training in these areas is up to date
+- 10.6 Responsibilities include to: - monitor updated policies on an annual basis and to review safeguarding reports - monitor the role and performance of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead with regards to their safeguarding responsibilities - ensure they are aware of current legislation and responsibilities and that their own training in these areas is up to date